 Implants are the only tooth replacement option that fuse with the bone through a process known as osseointegration.
 This offers permanent tooth replacement along with unrivaled stability and oral function.

 Even if you have bone loss, you may still be a candidate for implants with a bone grafting procedure.
 Bone grafting rebuilds lost bone in the jaw.
 Our doctors are trained and experienced in preparing the jawbone for implants through advanced bone grafting procedures.

 Implants are a permanent solution to tooth loss, with proper care and maintenance.
 Overtime, normal wear and tear in the mouth may require replacement of the implant restoration.
 However, the titanium implant itself can last a lifetime.

-Implants offer numerous benefits to your health, smile and general well-being.
-They can replace any number of teeth, from a single missing tooth an entire arch.
+Implants offer numerous benefits to your health, smile, and general well-being.
+They can replace any number of teeth, from a single missing tooth to an entire arch.
 Implants also look, feel, and function like real teeth.
 They improve biting, chewing, and speaking in addition to many other health benefits.

 Proper care and maintenance for implants mirrors that of natural teeth.
 Meticulous homecare and visits to our practice for routine cleanings and exams generally is all that is needed for care for implants.

 The cost of dental implants varies from patient to patient based on a number of factors.
 These factors include the number of teeth to be replaced, extractions, bone grafting, and general health.
 During a personalized consultation we can better determine your final cost.